Major Chords III - Modern

 no 3 - omitting the 3rd

-Dampening the A string is also great to get a clearer, differentitated sound.
+Muting the A string yields a clearer, more focused sound.

 Switch between note names, intervals and fingering with the ⓘ button.

-sus2 - replacing the third by a major 2nd
+sus2 - replacing the 3rd with a major 2nd

-It's nearly always possible to add a major 2nd above the root (or better above an octave of the root) to the chord.
-For a C major chord this means you can add the tone D. Like in the chord before the 3rd E has been abandoned here.
+It's nearly always possible to add a major 2nd above the root (better: above an octave of the root).
+For C major this is the note D. As before, the 3rd (E) is omitted.

-Again a clearer sound is created by dampening the string above the bass string.
+Again, a clearer sound is created by muting the string above the lowest note.

-Here another great sounding and easy to play variation of the C major chord:
+Here's another great-sounding and easy-to-play variation of the C major chord:

 add9 - an additional major 2nd

-Unlike the C chord before the 3rd is still included in this variant.
+Unlike the previous C chord, the 3rd is still included in this variant.

-Therefore the major 2nd D ist not a replacement for the 2rd, it's an extension of the chord.
-In consequence it must be notated as 9th in the chord symbol rather than as a 2nd!
-That does NOT mean that the tone has to be played an octave higher.
-No, it is just defined in the naming convention to write extensions an octave (+7 steps) higher than chord modifications and a 2nd + 7 steps is a 9th.
+Therefore the major 2nd D is an extension, not a substitute for the 3rd.
+Consequently, it must be notated as a 9th in the chord symbol rather than as a 2nd!
+That doesn't mean the note is an octave higher—it's just a naming convention (extensions count one octave—7 steps—higher than modifications).

 Now what difference does "add" make in the chord name?